Long Term Care Insurance Arizona Costs, Companies and Quotes

 So it almost never pays to wait.
 And, while you’re waiting, you’re uninsured.
 If an accident or illness happens causing you to need long-term care, you’ll have to pay out of pocket.

-These costs are a primary factor in long term care planning because they tell you how much long term care insurance protection to buy.
-Genworth Financial, a Fortune 500 company, surveys long term care costs on a national, regional and local level.
-The Genworth 2018 Cost of Care Survey analyzed long term care costs of more than 15,000 long term care providers in 440 regions.
-The results of this study are one of the best indicators we can share with our clients.
+The cost of long term care is a primary factor in long term care planning.
+Because, care costs tell you how much long term care protection you need.
+Genworth Financial, a Fortune 500 company, surveys long term care costs on a national level.
+Their 2018 Cost of Care Survey analyzed long term health care costs of over 15,000 long term care providers.

 Arizona Long Term Care Costs – 2018 (Annual)